Decoherence across phase-space scales: From compass states to general quantum states: PHASE SPACE AND DECOHERENCE: SPECIFIC CASES

 and using this equation, multiple scenarios relating to our quantum compass states are depicted in Fig.~\ref{fig:fig4}.
 In each of these depicted situations, a consistent pattern develops in the associated plots.
 The central sub-Planck structure diminishes gradually, and a new central peak emerges.
 This transition from the decay to the rebuilding of the central peak, with a clear distinction between the two phases, shows the degradation of quantum states as they shift from their quantum nature to a classical regime.
 The curve eventually levels off, signaling the complete decay of the core sub-Planck structure and the emergence of a new central feature.

-The rate at which the central sub-Planck structure deforms into a new phase-space feature is controlled by different associated parameters.
+The rate at which the central sub-Planck structure deforms into a new phase space feature is controlled by different associated parameters.
 This deformation is particularly noticeable in the shorter time frames, as shown in the inset of each case illustrated in Fig.~\ref{fig:fig4}.
 In Fig.~\ref{fig:fig4}(a), we explore scenarios where $p = q = 0$ (compass state) and analyze the effects of varying the parameters $X_0$ and $\overline{n}$.
 By comparing the blue and red curves in the inset of Fig.~\ref{fig:fig4}(a), it is observed that the central sub-Planck peak associating the compass state decays more quickly when the amplitude parameter $X_0$ grows.
 Similarly, the central peak decays faster with increasing average thermal photon number ($\overline{n}$) in the reservoir, as shown by the comparison of the red and black curves in the inset of Fig.~\ref{fig:fig4}(a).

-We now explore the scenario where the parameter $X_0$ is held constant while $p$ and $q$ varies (optimized compass state), as illustrated in Fig.~\ref{fig:fig4}(b).
+We now discuss the scenario where the parameter $X_0$ is held constant while $p$ and $q$ varies (optimized compass state), as illustrated in Fig.~\ref{fig:fig4}(b).
 First, when $p$ is changed while keeping other parameters constant, as clearly illustrated in the inset of Fig.~\ref{fig:fig4}(b), the red curve falls more quickly than that of the orange curve, showing that larger photon addition may cause a rise in the decoherence effect.
 As the number of photon subtractions $q$ increases, as illustrated in the corresponding curves (compare the red and black curves) in the inset of Fig.~\ref{fig:fig4}(b), the black curve, which corresponds to a higher number of photon subtractions, decays more slowly than the red curve.
 This suggests that increasing the number of photon subtractions can help to stabilize the sub-Planck structures against decoherence.
 We further observe that larger average thermal photons $\overline{n}$ lead to increased decoherence effects on the sub-Planck structures of the optimized compass state, as observed by comparing the black and dotted blue curves of the inset shown within Fig.~\ref{fig:fig4}(b).
+Additional scenarios with comparatively smaller values of photon addition ($p$) and subtraction ($q$), along with different choices of $X_0$, are discussed in the Appendix, as illustrated in Figs.~\ref{fig10:appendix}(a)-\ref{fig10:appendix}(c).